Nicolas Bürgy: FC Aarau (loan)

 In September 2018, after his recovery, he moved on loan to second division club FC Aarau for the rest of the season where he made 30 appearances.
 He scored one goal and provided two assists.

 At the end of the season 2018–19 he was voted "Player of the Season" by an expert jury at FC Aarau.
 The club was bottom of the league with six consecutive losses at the beginning of the season when they signed Bürgy on loan.
 He quickly became the leading defender and had a major part in the unparalleled race to catch up by the club which qualified for the promotional play-offs at the end of the season.

 Back to Young Boys

 He returned to Young Boys for the 2019–20 season and scored his first goal for his hometown club on 19 October 2019 during a 4–1 home victory against Neuchâtel Xamax.
 One month earlier he had debuted in the UEFA Europa League in an away match at Porto.
 In January 2020 he renewed his contract with Young Boys until June 2023.

 Viborg FF

 On 31 January 2022, Bürgy joined Danish Superliga club Viborg FF on a loan for the rest of the season with an buying option.
 Bürgy made 15 appearances and scored two goals for Viborg, before the club announced in June 2022, that they had triggered the purchase option and signed Bürgy permanently on a deal until June 2025.

+OB

+On February 3, 2025, on transfer deadline day, it was confirmed that Bürgy moved to Danish 1st Division club OB on a deal until June 2027.